Sedation and General Anesthesia

 Sedation & General Anesthesia

-At Advanced Dental, our dentists ensure a pain-free experience through sedation & general anesthesia, which consists of various anesthetic options.
+At Advanced Dental, our dentists ensure a comfortable experience through sedation & general anesthesia, which consists of various anesthetic options.

 Nitrous Oxide (Laughing Gas)

-Nitrous oxide is administered through a custom nosepiece to produce a calming effect, reducing fear and anxiety, enabling patients to better tolerate injections or other potentially uncomfortable procedures.
+Nitrous oxide is administered through a custom nosepiece to produce a calming effect, reducing fear and anxiety, enabling patients to more comfortably tolerate injections or other potentially uncomfortable procedures.
 The effects wear off almost instantly once the procedure is done.

 Local Anaesthesia